sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Deep_Dives/Android_UI_Components_and_Conventions/Android_Themes.md

 To use the Material Theme with Titanium, you need to [create a custom theme](#CustomThemes) that extends one of the AppCompat themes, then set the color palette attributes you want to change from the default theme (see the attribute table below).
 You will need to build your application with Android SDK 5.0 (API 21) and greater.
 Note that some of the attributes will not be applied when the application is ran on devices running previous versions of Android (pre-Lollipop) (see the comparison table below).

-Do not set the parent attribute to @android:style/Theme.Material or one of its variants.
+{{% alert title="⚠️ Warning" color="primary" %}}Do not set the parent attribute to @android:style/Theme.Material or one of its variants.
 The material theme is only supported on Android 5.0 and greater.
-Titanium uses the AppCompat library to provide support for the action bar to previous versions of Android and cannot directly inherit from the material theme.
+Titanium uses the AppCompat library to provide support for the action bar to previous versions of Android and cannot directly inherit from the material theme.{{% /alert %}}

 ![MaterialThemeAnnotated](/Images/appc/download/attachments/34636181/MaterialThemeAnnotated.png)